PPL-IIITA/ppl-assignment-chinmoy159/README.md

 JAVA 8 (jdk 1.8 Update 92) 64 bit

 ###Procedure (using command line)
 1. change directory to the directory containing the JAVA source files.
+Keep all the files in the same directory.
 2. type in --<pre>javac *.java</pre>
 3. for Question 1, type in --<pre>java q1_assign</pre>
 4. for Question 2, type in --<pre>java q2_assign</pre>